moggieuk/Happy-Hare/doc/calibration.md

 > (i) Use fresh filament - grooves from previous passes through extruder gears can lead to slight count differences.<br>
 > (ii) Make sure the selector is aligned with the gate.
 If it is off to one side you will almost certainly get disimilar counts in forward and reverse directions.<br>
 > (iii) You want the counts on each attempt to be the same or very similar but don't sweat +/-2 counts.
 With ERCF v2.0, sprung servo and new Binky encoder design you should approach perfection though ;-)<br>
-> (iv) You can run this (like all calibration commands) without saving the result byt adding a `SAVE=0` flag.
+> (iv) You can run this (like all calibration commands) without saving the result by adding a `SAVE=0` flag.

 <br>

 ### Step 4.
 Calibrate bowden length:
 Optionally the last calibration before use!
 Here you can calibrate the length of your bowden from MMU gate to extruder entrance.
 This is important because it allows the MMU to move the filament at a fast pace over this distance because getting to the more complicated part of the load sequence.
 To speed up this process you need to give the calibration routine a hint of how far way the extruder is (but not exceeding the distance).
 A good rule of thumb is to manually measure the distance from exit from the selector to the entrance to your extruder.
 Subtract 40-50mm from that distance.
-Approximate distance is 650mm on my system:
+Approximate distance is 650mm on my system.
+In you have an encoder you can run the automatic method:

-  > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=640
+  > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=650

 ```
     Homing MMU...